 Window treatments can really finish off a room’s decor, but they can be expensive too.
-If you’re in the market for new window treatments, I’m going to share my thoughts on why it might be a good idea to choose custom window treatments over ready-mades when you’re getting ready to dress your windows.
+If you’re in the market for new window treatments, I’m going to share my thoughts on why it might be a good idea to invest your time and money into custom window treatments over store-bought draperies and valances when you’re getting ready to dress your windows.

 Be sure to check out our Decorating With Window Treatments page for more ideas, tips and techniques for your windows!